Alex and Karla Watt

 Alex says, ‘I don’t want to create expectations that you’ll find a wife, but like me, you too can play a part in Bible translation!’

 - Please pray for the Maiadomu team as they continue working on translation – for good communication with the team on Fergusson Island, for the Lord’s protection for the translators and their families and for us as we travel to PNG to work with them.

-- Pray for us to have many opportunities in Scotland to share about what God is doing through Bible translation around the world.
+- Pray for Wycliffe to continue to build on Alex and Karla’s work in Scotland and to have many opportunities to share about what God is doing through Bible translation around the world.